Trucking

 • Safety inspections

-Furthermore, the USDOT number is one of the requirements for obtaining your MC authority.
+Obtaining a USDOT number is one of the first steps to getting your MC authority.

-If you decide to pursue your own trucking authority, you must also determine what type of cargo you intend to transport.
-To clarify further, here are some examples of the different types of MC authority that depend on your business model:
+If you decide to pursue your own trucking authority, you must also determine what type of cargo you intend to transport: Motor Carrier of Property or Motor Carrier of Household Goods, as we covered in the section above.

-While these are the two most commonly sought forms of MC authority, there are additional types covering brokers, and international shipments of cargo that originates in or is destined for a foreign country.
+While these are the two most commonly sought forms of MC authority, remember the additional types covering brokers, and international shipments of cargo.
 Clearly defining your role in the transportation industry is crucial for maintaining MC authority compliance.

-Not every carrier or truck driver needs to obtain MC authority and this includes company (fleet) truck drivers, independent truck drivers operating under another company’s authority, and carriers operating under certain exemptions such as:
+Not every carrier or truck driver needs to obtain MC authority.This includes company (fleet) truck drivers, independent truck drivers operating under another company’s authority, and carriers operating under certain exemptions such as:

 Step 1.
 Create a Business Entity